Yandex Cloud

 Service account for nodesService account for nodes

-To create a service account that lets nodes download the necessary Docker images from the registry:
+To create a service account the nodes will use to pull the required Docker images from the registry:

-1. Write the folder ID from your Yandex Cloud CLI profile configuration to the variable:
+1. Save the folder ID from your Yandex Cloud CLI profile configuration to a variable:

 Bash